Nappy rash

 • Avoid soaps and bubble baths

-• Do not remove barrier cream after each nappy change, apply another layer over the top
+• Do not remove barrier cream after each nappy change - remove visible soiling then apply another layer over the top

 Specific treatments

-• Low potency topical steroid can be added to barrier cream regimen for nappy rash not responding to simple treatment
+1% hydrocortisone ointment (1-2 times daily for 1-2 weeks) can be used in addition to barrier cream for nappy rash not responding to simple treatment

 Consider consultation with local paediatric team when